SamRagusa/Batch-First/README.md

 # Current Code and Future Plans

--Use inception based convolutional neural networks as a method of scoring a given chess board -Design and build a neural network based approach to move ordering -Implement BNS utilizing  neural networks to estimate/adjust internal values -Implement zero-window Negamax algorithm (likely heavily modified),  in a parallelized manner -Implement opening and closing game position tables
+- Use inception based convolutional neural networks as a method of scoring a given chess board
+- Design and build a neural network based approach to move ordering
+- Implement BNS utilizing a neural networks to adjust separating value guess
+- Implement a faster zero-window Negamax algorithm (likely heavily modified), in a parallelized manner
+- Implement opening and closing game position tables

 Much, much more information/code to come!